Health and Wellness

 We have a School Nurse who is highly experienced in dealing with injuries and illness.
 The School Nurse is supported by a local GP, who visits the school regularly.

 The Nurse liaises closely with parents in relation to the management of ongoing medical conditions and any acute injuries or illness that may arise.
 She provides excellent care for minor injuries, dispenses any medication that is prescribed for the students.
-She is always on hand to offer a listening ear and support to girls who are feeling ill or are simply under the weather.
+She is always on hand to offer a listening ear and support to students who are feeling ill or are simply under the weather.

 The School Nurse is on duty daily, Monday to Friday.
 Locally based GP, Dr Richard Fitzpatrick, is available at short notice and also holds a surgery in the school once a week.
 All boarding staff are also trained in First Aid.
 Ill students are cared for in our sickbay in Hillcourt House.
-We ensure that parents are kept informed at all times about their daughters’ health.
+We ensure that parents are kept informed at all times about their childs health.